 So yeah, I like that balance.

-SAMANTHA: So, so, so what does that mean live your dance?
-How, what?
+Samantha: What does that mean live your dance?
 How are we living our dance?

-MOLLY: I like it as, at least personally when I found dancing, it was kind of.
-Especially with West coast in particular.
-It was, it was as though I had found the dance.
+Molly: When I found dancing - especially with West Coast in particular - it was as though I had found the dance.
 I never knew that I always wanted it, like fit me.
-It was a perfect vehicle for me to like have self expression, to find my self expression. and to kind of round out like all of my own, you know, this is who I am kind of thing.
-And so.
-Ultimately my, my idea was that like, okay, I used to work corporate, I was doing marketing, I was doing all these different things, but I definitely felt, you know.
-Maybe a triangular, like I had certain sides of me, but I wasn't kind of a full wheel yet.
+It was a perfect vehicle for me to have self expression, to find my self expression. and to kind of round out like all of my own, you know, this is who I am kind of thing.
+I used to work corporate.
+I was doing marketing.
+I was doing all these different things, but I definitely felt, you know. maybe triangular, like I had certain sides of me, but I wasn't kind of a full wheel yet.
 I had certain like pie pieces that weren't quite developed.
 And so dance kind of helped me round it out so that my wheel could actually travel in a much more fluid way, you know?
 And, so my idea was that.
 You know, if I'm living my dance, that's kind of the, the feeling.

 I want to have that full expression, feeling fully utilized, rolling with the full wheel intact. and I would like that for anyone.
 And it doesn't have to be dance related per se, like dance for me is the metaphor to get there, but. you know, someone could be killing it at, you know, working at Facebook or being a farmer or whatever it is.
 And I still feel like you can live your dance.
 So the idea of the podcast was to really kind of identify people who have done that and done it well, not necessarily like struggling artists, cause I still feel like.
 We all need to figure that out to some extent that like it is okay to not struggle, you know?
 And to have that.
 But I wanted to find people who are really actively in that pursuit and doing it well, and then study them and see, you know, like what are the common threads here?
 What is, you know, what are the principles that if I were to also apply them to my life, I could have demonstrable success as well.